 We were interviewed about the book by Torch Trust for RNIB Radio.

-For Preach Magazine, Naomi and Emily reflect on how the book came to be, and our vision for disabled Christians in today’s churches.
+For Preach Magazine, Naomi and Emily reflect on how the book came to be, and our vision for accessible churches for disabled Christians.

 Reviews of ‘At the Gates’